Nishthahuja/Potato-Disease-Classification-using-CNN/README.md

 - Late Blight
 - Healthy

+The dataset consists of 2152 images and is organized in a directory structure suitable for image classification tasks.
 The dataset can be downloaded from Kaggle.

+## Model Architecture

+The model is a Convolutional Neural Network (CNN) built using TensorFlow and Keras.
+The architecture includes:
+- Resizing and rescaling layers
+- Data augmentation layers
+- Multiple convolutional and max-pooling layers
+- Flatten and dense layers